ezhilselvan1109/expenseTrace-spring/README.md

 # 💰 Expense Trace - Personal Expense Tracking Application

-A simple Spring Boot-based application to track your personal expenses efficiently and securely.
+A Spring Boot-based application to track your personal expenses efficiently and securely.

 ---